vectorgrp/sil-kit/docs/api/capi/data.rst

 Handlers
 ~~~~~~~~
-The DataSubscriber is created with a handler for data reception and a handler
+The DataSubscriber is created with a handler for data reception:
-for notification about new sources:

 .. doxygentypedef:: SilKit_DataMessageHandler_t
-.. doxygentypedef:: SilKit_NewDataPublisherHandler_t

 Data Structures
 ~~~~~~~~~~~~~~~
 .. doxygenstruct:: SilKit_DataMessageEvent
-   :members:
-.. doxygenstruct:: SilKit_NewDataPublisherEvent
    :members: